Patch4747/drg-mods/Gameplay/README.md

 # Gameplay Mods

-Mods that change how you play or how the game will works
+Mods that change how the game works or plays

 ## Increased Flamethrower Range - v0.0
 **DRG Version:** U34